Syracuse Madrid Center

 Packing

 Pack clothing and belongings for the semester in ONE large, checked bag.
-If you are attending the Marine Ecology seminar, be sure to pack your carry-on bag with essentials in case your checked luggage is delayed and with items you’ll need for the duration of the Signature Seminar.
-Items to pack in your carry-on bag may include: electronics, specific travel-sized toiletries, a few changes of clothing, etc. Do not bring more luggage than you can comfortably transport on your own and leave unnecessary valuables at home.
+If you are attending the Marine Ecology Seminar, be sure to pack your carry-on bag with items you’ll need for the duration of the Signature Seminar.
+Your checked bag will go directly into storage for the duration of the seminar, and your carry-on will accompany you during your seminar trip.
+All other students should pack essentials in their carry-ons in case their checked luggage is delayed.
+Items to pack in your carry-on bag may include: electronics, specific travel-sized toiletries, a few changes of clothing, etc. Do not bring more luggage than you can comfortably transport on your own, and leave unnecessary valuables at home.
 Here are more packing tips and guidelines for your trip.

 Take enough medication to cover the entire time that you will be living abroad and a copy of the prescription from your doctor with both the chemical name and the brand name.
 You may find that your medication is not available overseas and cannot be shipped so be sure to bring enough.